chuckstack/chuckstack.github.io/src-ls/stack-application.md

 ## Workflow Details

-chuck-stack Workflows can be broken down into
+chuck-stack Workflows can be broken down into system and user workflows.

 ### System Workflows